devmount/third-stats/.github/CONTRIBUTING.md

 6. Choose a language and start translating.
 As this project is public, you don't need any authentification, just start to translate ThridStats.
 You'll be made a trusted translator later.

 If you run into any problems, leave a comment on [the corresponding issue #343](https://github.com/devmount/third-stats/issues/343) or start [a discussion thread](https://github.com/devmount/third-stats/discussions).

+### Beta-Testing

+Testing and reporting bugs is a great way to help!
+Here's how:

+1. Download the [latest nightly build from the ThirdStats CDN](https://third-stats.cdn.devmount.com/) (XPI file)
+2. Start Thunderbird and install the XPI file by going to _Settings_ > _Add-ons and Themes_ > _Extensions_ > _Gear_ Button > _Install Add-on from file_ > Choose the downloaded XPI file
+3. Now start using ThirdStats and check if...
+    - ThirdStats logo appears in the menu and the popup shows all active accounts
+    - add-on options page displays properly, alle options can be changed, options can be reset
+    - stats page display properly, data is shown correctly, processing works, all filter work as expected

+If you run into any problems, leave a comment on [the corresponding issue #370](https://github.com/devmount/third-stats/issues/370) or start [a discussion thread](https://github.com/devmount/third-stats/discussions).

+Thanks a lot for your support 💚